 Annual incentive plans are designed to recognize financial and operational performance as well as individual achievements, and are cash based.
 The Human Resources and Compensation Committee establishes objective performance criteria for the Corporation's annual variable compensation program with the assistance of the Chief Executive Officer each year.
-The Chief Executive Officer establishes performance criteria for the other NEOs as well as for other executive officers, which is also reviewed and approved by the Human Resources and Compensation Committee.
+The Chief Executive Officer establishes performance criteria for the other NEOs as well as for other Executive Officers, which is also reviewed and approved by the Human Resources and Compensation Committee.
 Executive performance is demonstrated through the achievement of these financial, operational and individual objectives.
 Operational measures at the subsidiary level are intended to reinforce the importance of operating efficiency, safety goals, ESG practices, and other metrics that are relevant to the subsidiary.
 Another key measure is the individual performance of the executive in contributing to the achievement of the Corporation's goals.
 This program, including similar plans covering managers, is applicable to all Executive Officers (including NEOs).

-In addition, if the Corporation or the executive officer's business unit does not achieve its threshold net earnings, then bonuses are generally not paid to the executive officer or executives of that subsidiary, as applicable.
-However, if the Corporation or the executive officer's business unit fails to achieve positive net earnings but such executive officer has shown exemplary performance and/or has achieved performance criteria established by the Chief Executive

-Officer, then a bonus may still be paid depending on the circumstances in order to incentivize our leadership team and maintain a fair and competitive pay package.
+In addition, if the Corporation or the Executive Officer's business unit does not achieve its threshold net earnings, then bonuses are generally not paid to the Executive Officer or executives of that subsidiary, as applicable.
+However, if the Corporation or the Executive Officer's business unit fails to achieve positive net earnings but such Executive Officer has shown exemplary performance and/or has achieved performance criteria established by the Chief Executive Officer, then a bonus may still be paid depending on the circumstances in order to incentivize our leadership team and maintain a fair and competitive pay package.
 Vice Presidents of Operations can also receive annual bonuses derived from their region's profitability.
 Bonus amounts are derived from a corporate bonus pool out of which short-term incentives are paid to Executive Officers and other employees.
-The total amount of cash bonus awarded to each NEO under the Short-Term Incentive Plan is reflected in the Summary Compensation Table above.
+The total amount of cash bonus awarded to each NEO under the Short-Term Incentive Plan in respect of the preceding fiscal year and paid during a fiscal year is reflected in the "Summary Compensation Table" above.